TelluIoT/ThingML/README.md

 ### &#x1F539; How is ThingML formalized?

-The ThingML language is formalized into an [EMF-based metamodel](https://github.com/SINTEF-9012/ThingML/blob/master/org.thingml.model/README.md).
-The textual syntax is formalized as an [EMFText grammar](https://github.com/SINTEF-9012/ThingML/blob/master/org.thingml.model/src/main/model/thingml.cs).
+The ThingML language is formalized into an [EMF-based metamodel](https://github.com/SINTEF-9012/ThingML/blob/master/language/thingml/model/generated/ThingML.ecore).
+The textual syntax is formalized as an [XText grammar](https://github.com/SINTEF-9012/ThingML/blob/master/language/thingml/src/org/thingml/xtext/ThingML.xtext).

-> As EMFText is not supported anymore, we are currently migrating the syntax (and an updated metamodel) to XText.

 ### &#x1F539; All that code is wonderful, but I need some Science... &#x1F4DA;